raj23manj/springBoot/jokesapp/README.md

      String d = "76";

   * Garbage collection:
     * memory leak : objects that are not freed continue to consume memory.
-Need to do a restart of th machines if it happens
+Need to do a restart of the machines if it happens
     * Java handles it by
-      * Running a virtual machine which is a program tha runs on the OS memory and handles the memory allocation and freeing up memory
+      * Running a virtual machine which is a program that runs on the OS memory and handles the memory allocation and freeing up memory
       * Adopts Garbage Collection Strategy
     * Java Rule for garbage collection: (runs automatically) Any object on the heap which cannot be reached by a reference from the stack is eligible for GC
-      * SYstem.gc(); method available to free memory
+      * System.gc(); method available to free memory
       * finalize() method will be called by GC, when added in the class

   * Detecting Soft Leaks: